Appearance

 following the prior example:

-[profile idler-develop-admin]
+[profile lovely-wombats-build-quickly-admin]

 # For Posix (Mac, Linux, etc)